 Jessica Tandy was originally slated to play Blanche, after creating the role on Broadway.
 The role was given to Vivien Leigh, after Olivia de Havilland refused it, since Leigh had more box-office appeal. de Havilland turned down the role because her-then husband Marcus Goodrich advised against her playing it.

-Mickey Kuhn plays the young sailor who helps Vivien Leigh onto the streetcar at the beginning of this film.
-He had previously appeared with her in Gone with the Wind (1939) as Beau Wilkes (the child of Olivia de Havilland's character Melanie) toward the end of that film when the character was age 5.
-When Mickey Kuhn mentioned this to someone else on the set of "A Streetcar Named Desire", word got back to her, and Miss Leigh called him into her dressing room for a half-hour chat.
-In an interview in his seventies, Kuhn stated that Leigh was extremely kind to him and "one of the loveliest ladies he had ever met."
+Mickey Kuhn, who plays the young sailor who helps Vivien Leigh onto the streetcar at the beginning of the film, had previously appeared with Leigh in Gone with the Wind (1939) as Beau Wilkes (the child of Olivia de Havilland's character Melanie), toward the end of that film when the character was age 5.
+When Mickey Kuhn mentioned this to someone else on the set of "A Streetcar Named Desire," word got back to Leigh and she called him into her dressing room for a half-hour chat.
+In an interview in his seventies, Kuhn stated that Leigh was extremely kind to him and was "one of the loveliest ladies he had ever met."

 Vivien Leigh had already played Blanche in the first London production of the play, under the direction of her then-husband, Laurence Olivier.
-She later said that Olivier's direction of that production influenced her performance in the film more than did Elia Kazan's direction of the film.
+She later said that Olivier's direction of that production influenced her performance in the film more than Elia Kazan's direction of the film did.